-- 7) The responsibility to assess your ongoing individual training needs and take action to meet those needs. - On a yearly basis, the Shelter, Inc. Licensing Specialist provides Foster Parents with an assessment/questionnaire.
-The questionnaire is targeted towards rating on-going in-service trainings and encouraging requests for future trainings. - On an individual basis, training needs assessments are made by Child Welfare Specialists and the Foster Care Supervisor to address specific problems being faced by Shelter, Inc. Foster Parents. - Foster Parents are notified of Foster Parent trainings and conferences on a local, state, and national level. - Additionally, Shelter conducts at least 3-4 trainings per year for the community on topics of interest in the field as they related to children.
-Foster Parents are invited to attend these trainings at no cost. - Foster Parents are also given information about the DCFS Lending Library, the schedule of Module classes and DCFS on-line Module training courses through the DCFS Virtual Training Center (VTC) www.dcfstraining.org - 8) The responsibility to develop and assist in the implementation of strategies to prevent placement disruptions recognizing the traumatic impact of placement disruptions on foster child and all members of the foster family and to provide emotional support for the foster children and members of the foster family should preventative strategies fail and placement disruption occur. - Placement changes and disruptions can be traumatic for the child in care as well as for foster family members.
+22(7).
+The responsibility to assess your ongoing individual training needs and take action to meet those needs.

+On a yearly basis, the Shelter, Inc. CSIT- Quality Assurance Team provides Foster Parents with an assessment/questionnaire.
+The questionnaire is targeted towards rating on-going in-service trainings and encouraging requests for future trainings.

+- On an individual basis, training needs are assessed by the Child Welfare Specialists and the Foster Care Director to address specific problems being faced by Shelter, Inc. Foster Parents. - Foster Parents are notified of Foster Parent Trainings and Conferences on a local, state, and national level. - Additionally, Shelter Inc. conducts at least 1-3 trainings per year for the community on topics of interest in the field as they relate to children.
+All Foster Parents are invited to attend these trainings at no cost. - Foster Parents are also given information about the DCFS Lending Library, the schedule of Module classes and DCFS on-line Module training courses through the DCFS Virtual Training Center (VTC) www.dcfstraining.org - DCFS Virtual Training (VTC) offers trainings in English and in Spanish.

+23(8).
+The responsibility to develop and assist in the implementation of strategies to prevent placement disruptions recognizing the traumatic impact of placement disruptions on foster child(ren) and all members of the foster family and to provide emotional support for the foster child(ren) and members of the foster family should preventative strategies fail and placement disruption occur.

+Placement changes and disruptions can be traumatic for the child in care as well as for foster family members.
 It is an agency priority to maintain stability in our foster homes.
 The maintenance of stability requires the sharing of information and concerns on an ongoing basis.

-SHARING INFORMATION
+SHARING INFORMATION:

-• As primary caregivers, Foster Parents are asked to share as much information as possible about the child(ren)'s functioning in the home (ie. behaviors, eating and sleeping habits).

-- Starting early in placement, foster parents are encouraged to talk honestly and openly with the assigned Child Welfare Specialist about any concerns or problems related to a child in placement. - The Child Welfare Specialist will also be seeking information from schools, therapies, etc to gather information on the child(ren)'s overall functioning and needs. - The Child Welfare Specialist will use monthly home visits to ask questions designed to elicit Foster Parent thoughts, perceptions and needs in order to support their care for the child. - When need is identified, the Child Welfare Specialist will check in more frequently and offer support.
+- As primary caregivers, Foster Parents are asked to share as much information as possible about the child(ren)'s functioning in the home (ie. behaviors, eating and sleeping habits). - Starting early in placement, Foster Parents are encouraged to talk honestly and openly with the assigned Child Welfare Specialist about any concerns or problems related to a child in placement. - The Child Welfare Specialist will also be seeking information from schools, therapies, etc. to gather information on the child(ren)'s overall functioning and needs. - The Child Welfare Specialist will use monthly home visits to ask questions designed to elicit Foster Parent thoughts, perceptions and needs in order to support their care for the child.

+• When need is identified, the Child Welfare Specialist will check in more frequently and offer support.

-OPTIONS FOR INTERVENTIONS
+OPTIONS FOR INTERVENTIONS: